Winterherr/c-localizer/README.md

 ## Localizer
-Localizer is a small project written in C which is supposed to help users with localization in their own projects.
+Localizer is a small library written in C which is supposed to help users with localization in their own projects.
 The project is still in it's beginning.
 Featuring currently only a basic usage of the localization.
 ## Usage
 To use this library, simply drag the header and .c file into your project and include the header file with